 There will always be pros and cons to every type of implant.
 Some can decrease the quality of vision, some can cause glare/haloes, some will not give you the best reading vision, and this is where your goals for post-op vision can help in your decision.

 Along with one of our San Antonio refractive lens exchange surgeons, you can choose a lens that will give you the best chance for good vision.
-Your doctor will also make sure you don’t have any eye conditions that may keep you from getting one of these lenses.
+Your eye doctor will also make sure you don’t have any eye conditions that may keep you from getting one of these lenses.
 You have a great opportunity to determine what your vision will be forever into the future.
 The lens implants to choose from are vast and cover many aspects of both distance and astigmatic variables.

 Having a consultation with your doctor will give you insight into the health of your eyes, and whether or not you are a candidate for this procedure.
-Filling out a questionnaire about your lifestyle and your goals for your vision after surgery can help get you started in your decision for lens implants.
+Filling out our RLE self test about your lifestyle and your goals for your vision after surgery can help get you started in your decision for lens implants.

 A discussion with your doctor will help you decide which is the best option for your lens implant.
 The procedure itself usually takes just a few minutes and can be done under local anesthesia at an outpatient surgery facility.